vpavlu/base/README.markdown

     . bootstrap.sh

 # includes
- - console autologin on tty1 w/ rungetty. everybody can use my notebook for browsing the web etc.
+ - console autologin on tty1 w/ rungetty (optional). everybody can use my notebook for browsing the web etc.

  - setup and use [LUKS][1] partition for private data.